MaxNoddings/Trading-Bot/notes.md

     - pass two ticker names into a function and have the function return the later IPO date in the correct format

 .... also: modify code so that it supports interchanging different ticker names!!

+.. in the calculate return function should I have it take in the name of the stocks??
+And should it return a string with all the calculations that it has made?

+I think that you should be able to extract the names of the stocks from the data table?

+Also, I think that you should be able to extract the data of the trading period (dates) from the data DataFrame as well?

+^ this way you could print all of the correct data that you want to display from just taking in the data DataFrame into the calculate_returns function.